-The Energy Sector Management Assistance Program (ESMAP) is a global knowledge and technical assistance program administered by the World Bank.
+The Energy Sector Management Assistance Program (ESMAP) is a global knowledge and technical assistance program administered by The World Bank.
 It provides analytical and advisory services to low- and middle-income countries to increase their know-how and institutional capacity to achieve environmentally sustainable energy solutions for poverty reduction and economic growth.
-ESMAP is funded by Australia, Austria, Denmark, Finland, France, Germany, Iceland, Lithuania, the Netherlands, Norway, Sweden, and the United Kingdom, as well as the World Bank.
+ESMAP is funded by Australia, Austria, Denmark, the European Commission, Finland, France, Germany, Iceland, Japan, Lithuania, the Netherlands, Norway, Sweden, Switzerland, and the United Kingdom, as well as The World Bank.

-In response, ESMAP has developed a VRE Grid Integration Support Program to offer support, including capacity development for long-term grid planning, market design, revision of renewable energy support mechanisms, development of rules of access to electricity grids for VRE, and efforts aimed at strengthening the electricity dispatch and transport infrastructure.
-The programmatic approach will allow developing countries and Bank teams to benefit from improved procurement practices and supervision of consultancy services, facilitate the co-financing of large studies, and improve the access to planning and operation input data such as resource data from other donors or the validation of power trade assumptions among countries.
-The program will benefit from contributions provided by ESMAP's Renewable Energy Resource Mapping Program and Smart Grid Technologies Knowledge Sharing Portal, as well as from the support of the World Bank's Clean Energy and Power Systems Global Solution Groups.
+improved procurement practices and supervision of consultancy services, facilitate the co-financing of large studies, and improve the access to planning and operation input data such as resource data from other donors or the validation of power trade assumptions among countries.
+The program will benefit from contributions provided by whenever required, will identify opportunities to scale up VRE integration by the World Bank Group and other multilateral and bilateral financing institutions.

-This program aims to increase the capacity of countries to develop new policies and investments, and encourages adoption of best practices through international exchanges of experience.
-The program is highly operational and, whenever required, will identify opportunities to scale up VRE integration by the World Bank Group and other multilateral and bilateral financing institutions.
+ESMAP's Renewable Energy Resource adoption of best practices through Mapping Program and Smart Grid Tech- international exchanges of experience. nologies Knowledge Sharing Portal, as The program is highly operational and, well as from the support of the World Bank's Clean Energy and Power Systems Global Solution Groups.

+This program aims to increase the capacity of countries to develop new policies and investments, and encourages